 How to Edit Captions and Transcripts

 Note: Teams live transcripts edited in this way lose the speaker attribution of who said what during the meeting.
-Support for editing a Teams transcript within the transcript pane itself is coming in 2022.
-The future version will allow you to edit a transcript and retain speaker attribution.

 How Captions and Transcripts are Stored